FlorianZe92/Project_MoSD/README.md

 [![DOI](https://zenodo.org/badge/374119276.svg)](https://zenodo.org/badge/latestdoi/374119276)

 ## Installation
-Before starting with the following project, there need to be installed some software before in R.
+Before starting with the project, there need to be installed some software before in R.
 "Install.R" is a guideline for those installations.

 ## modleR